sandow-digital/django-mptt-sandow/docs/technical_details.rst

 Running the test suite
 ======================

-The ``mptt.tests`` package is set up as a project which holds a test settings module and defines models for use in testing MPTT.
+The ``mptt2.tests`` package is set up as a project which holds a test settings module and defines models for use in testing MPTT.
 You can run the tests from the command-line using the ``manage.py`` script::